wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 ### Query Types for Different Data

-Most Wavefront users query for metrics, but we support interacting with other data.
+Most Wavefront users query for time series metrics, but we support interacting with other data.

 Charts for metrics also support the following types of queries:
 * **Events**: Query Wavefront events with [`events()` queries](query_language_reference.html#event-functions).
 * **Histograms**: Query histograms with [`hs() queries`](visualize_histograms.html#querying-histogram-metrics)
 * **Traces and spans**: Query trace data from the tracing UI with the [tracing Query Builder](trace_data_query.html)

-### Docs, Videos, and Recipes
+### Docs, Videos, and Query Language Recipes

 Wavefront documentation includes videos, tutorials, reference, and guides on the query language.